Jace Peterson Preview, Player Props: Diamondbacks vs. White Sox

-On Wednesday, Jace Peterson (.207 on-base percentage in past 10 games, 94 points below season-long percentage) and the Arizona Diamondbacks play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
-First pitch is at 2:10 PM ET.
+Jace Peterson -- .160 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Chicago White Sox, with Touki Toussaint on the mound, on September 28 at 2:10 PM ET.

 Sportsbook Promo Codes